Wordpress is a free, open-source blog system that can be downloaded from http://www.wordpress.org

 - Install WP Super Cache in the way described

 - If you use widgets, also install WP Widget Cache.

-- Avoid plugins and themes that used TimThumb.
-This extension is notoriously unsafe.
+- Avoid plugins and themes that generate images/slideshows on demand.

 - Install only a minimal amount of plugins, and delete (not merely deactivate) plugins you don't use.

 We recommend installing and using Akeeba Backup or Duplicator.

 Useful external links